 Painless Dental Problems

 Most dental problems don’t cause pain at first.
-Only the inner part of a tooth contains nerves.
-The rest has no feeling.
-By fixing the tooth before decay reaches the nerve and makes it hurt, you can save yourself time, money, further dental damage, and of course, pain.
+Only the inner part of a tooth contains nerves while the rest has no feeling whatsoever.
+By visiting our dentists to have your tooth properly cared for before decay reaches the nerve you can save yourself time, money, further dental damage, and of course, pain.

 Where is a tooth’s nerve?